 - The benefit information: How much benefit the insurance company will pay on a monthly basis if you are unable to work because of disability.
 Usually, LTD plans pay anywhere from 50-80% of your pre-disability income.

-- The premium amount: How much disability insurance coverage will cost you on a monthly or annual basis.
+- The premium amount: How much disability coverage will cost you on a monthly or annual basis.

 - The benefit period: How long the benefits will last if you struggle with an injury or illness that prevents you from earning a paycheck.